-Inhibition & Inactivation: BgIII is inhibited in the presence of metal chelators (e.g. EDTA), phenol, chloroform, alcohol, detergents or excessive salts.
-The enzyme's activity is not inhibited by DNA methylation (see below).
+Inhibition & Inactivation: EcoRI is inhibited in the presence of metal chelators (e.g. EDTA), phenol, chloroform, alcohol, detergents or excessive salts.
+The enzyme's activity can also be inhibited by DNA methylation (see below).
 The enzyme is heat inactivated at 65°C for 20 min.